Voyageur II Clothing and Equipment

 FAVORITE WEBSITES FOR GEAR

 These websites are great places to shop for deals.
-The Last Hunt, The Van and Live Out There often sell name-brand gear at a steep discount (it is usually last season’s colours, but identical in quality).
+The Last Hunt often sells name-brand gear at a steep discount (it is usually last season’s colours, but identical in quality).
 Check the clearance section at MEC as well.
 Early-winter is a good time to start looking for deals – many stores are already moving in their summer clothing and most of the items on your packing list are considered “fall and winter” gear.

 www.thelasthunt.com – free shipping for orders over $200, $10 otherwise

-www.mec.ca – free shipping for orders for $50
+www.mec.ca – free shipping for orders for $50.
+Check out the online gear swap as well.